mbailey/notes/docs/software/neovim/README.md

 ## Commands

-## Code Formatting
+## Features

-See [formatting](formatting.md) for ways to indent and format code, including after pasting.
+- Code formatting: See [formatting](formatting.md) for ways to indent and format code
+- File navigation: Built-in file explorer and tree plugins available
+- Key mappings: Customizable shortcuts using the [leader](leader.md) key

 ## Shortcuts